Laura has over 20 years' experience as a mixed civil practitioner, specialising in personal injury, clinical negligence and employment law.

 Laura has recently written an article for the Personal Injury Law Journal on Limitation Act 1980 - Delays in Asbestos Claims.
 Please find the article here: Delays in Asbestos Claims.

 Laura used to enjoy good food, beautiful beaches and yoga.
-These days, she spends most of her free time running around after her toddler.
+These days, she spends most of her free time running around after her son.

 Click here to download.